CrossGeeks/FirebasePushNotificationPlugin/docs/FirebaseNotifications.md

 }
 ```

 Data messages - Handled by the client app.
-Theses messages trigger the onMessageReceived() callback even if your app is in foreground/background/killed.
+These messages trigger the onMessageReceived() callback even if your app is in foreground/background/killed.
 When using this type of message you are the one providing the UI and handling when push notification is received on an Android device.

 ```json
 {